7 Steps to a Comprehensive Backlink Audit

 Step 3: See how your links compare to competitors'

-The next crucial step in evaluating your link profile is checking how it compares to your main competitors — to identify your site's strong and weak points and see what will help you outrank your competition.
+The next crucial step in your link profile audit is checking how it compares to your main competitors — to identify your site's strong and weak points and see what will help you outrank your competition.

 Tips: 1.
 See where your competitors' links intersect.
 Looking into the intersection in your competitors' backlink profiles can give you insight into their link strategy — and help spot some valuable link building opportunities for your own site.

 To do this, go to the Link Intersection submodule (still under the Domain Comparison module) to see the domains that link to two or more of your competitors but not to you.
+Such referring domains are your best candidates in terms of link acquisition, as they are relevant to your niche, and pitching a backlink from them will be quite natural.

 2. Explore competitors' links in-depth.
-When you were adding competitors to the comparison, SEO SpyGlass created a project for each of them in the background.
+When you were adding competitors to the competitive backlink analysis, SEO SpyGlass created a project for each of them in the background.
 In the Projects drop-down menu, select a competitor you'd like to look at in detail, and hang on a moment while SEO SpyGlass loads all the data.
 Switch to the Summary module for an overview of the competitor's link profile.
 The anchor-related part can be especially useful for ideas on new anchors for your links.
 Anchor diversity (unique anchors divided by backlink count) is also an important metric to consider — it'll give you a solid idea on how many of your anchors you need to optimize for your target keywords.

 Step 4: Pinpoint potentially dangerous backlinks